gbaty/VirtualPlants-website/latest/dev/archi/api_plugin.rst

 OpenAleaLab is the main application that gather all widgets.
 We want to add HelpWidget in the MainWindow and allow communication between both classes.
-For that purpose, we create a Plugin called HelpWidget in helper package:
+For that purpose, we create a Plugin called HelpWidgetPlugin in helper package:

 .. code-block:: python
     :filename: helper/plugins/oalab/helpwidget.py

-    class HelpWidget(object):
+    class HelpWidgetPlugin(object):

         data = {
         # Data that describe plugin